 Marlyn's flexibility cuts our operational time in half by providing us with a huge amount of savings in both resources and equipment!

-The combination of infrared images and NDVI (normalized difference vegetation index) photos produces images that can be used to measure intrinsic tree characteristics related to plant health, growth and biomass.
+The combination of infrared aerial and NDVI (normalized difference vegetation index) photos produces images that can be used to measure intrinsic tree characteristics related to plant health, growth and biomass.

 Our available map dates back to the 1970’s and it only vaguely shows the different habitats.
 The high-resolution photographs and maps made by Marlyn will save us a lot of time and money.